dvontrec/Sprinkle-Of-Jeezy/README.md

 ******************************************************************
 						Initial Setup
 ******************************************************************
-To install you must make sure all dependencies are insttalled.
+To install you must make sure all dependencies are installed.
 To do this run "npm install" The .env file can be recieved by emailing dvontrec@gmail.com or contacting me via slack.

 ******************************************************************